abiyug/abiyug.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: "\"Change your thoughts, you change your world.\""
+subtitle: "Change your thoughts, you change your world."
 ---
 I am ascending Data Scientist with domain expertise in communication networks.
 Since data is agnostic to industry classification, I can use my data analytics skills to help most commercial and none profit organizations.
 I am always on the lookout for interesting/challenging opportunities to work on so feel fee to contact me.
 At the bottom of every page is my contact details.
 Check out the rest of my profile below.